 Understood and analyzed problems with the existing application

 I interviewed the users to understand their work process and their frustrations with the existing application.
 Based on the insights from the interviews, I found several problems in the flow of finding and adding content, some of which shown below:

 Conducted card sorting to find user's mental models

 To find how users categorized the different content pieces, I created an online card sorting exercise with Optimal Sort.
-Based on the 9 responses, I created the new categorization scheme which I refined and improved in discussion with the product manager and the head of the Content Team.
+Based on the 9 responses, I designed the new categorization scheme which I refined and improved with feedback from the product manager and the head of the content team.